web-platform-tests/rfcs/rfcs/quic.md

 that start afterwards if they happen to use the same port.

-The change required in `wpt` is limited, and the QUIC server itself is standalone, so the maintenance burder will be low.
+The change required in `wpt` is limited, and the QUIC server itself is standalone, so the maintenance burden will be low.
 The Ecosystem Infra team at Google will be responsible for maintaining this integration point.

 A new meta tag means a new field in the manifest JSON (only needed for tests